wkrettek/youmirror-py/README.md

 You can also git clone this repository and install with poetry

+youmirror is intended for python 3.8 and higher

 ## Description

 There are a lot of sites out there that will let you paste a youtube link and download a youtube video relatively quickly.
 You can even use pytube to download youtube videos relatively quickly.
 But writing a script to manage all this downloading is time-consuming and one-offs don't really make a consistent management system.
 This library is designed to address that issue.